adrianocanofre/aws-architect-certified/topics/ha/tips.md

 * Sticky Sessions enable your users to stick to the same EC2 instances.
 Can be useful if you are storing information locally to that instance;
 * Cross Zone Load Balance enables you to load balance across multiple availability zones;
 * Path patters allow you to direct traffic to different EC2 instances based on the URL contained in the requests;
+* A spread placement group is a group of instances that are each placed on distinct underlying hardware

 ### CloudFormation